AlbertWeichselbraun/davify/README.md

 ## davify
-- uploads files to a webdav server for retrieval via https
+Uploads files to a WebDAV server for retrieval via https.

 ## The problem davify solves
 Sending document versions to collaborators is often quite cumbersome.